jruizgit/rules/docs/reference.md

 #### Simple Filter
 Rules are the basic building blocks.
 All rules have a condition, which defines the events and facts that trigger an action.
 * The rule condition is an expression.
 Its left side represents an event or fact property, followed by a logical operator and its right side defines a pattern to be matched.
 By convention events or facts originated by calling post or assert are represented with the `m` name; events or facts originated by changing the context state are represented with the `s` name.
 * The rule action is a function to which the context is passed as a parameter.
 Actions can be synchronous and asynchronous.
-Asynchonous actions take a completion function as a paremeter.
+Asynchronous actions take a completion function as a parameter.

 Below is an example of the typical rule structure.